- Tower of London

 - Skip-the-line tickets into the Tower of London

 Then, depending on your preference, we may enter the White Tower, the oldest part of the Tower of London, and explore the state-of-the-art Norman fortress and royal palace.
 Alternatively, we can explore the many other towers, perhaps seeing the graffiti carved into the walls by prisoners in the Beauchamp Tower (also known as the Bloody Tower), where two young princes were said to have been murdered in 1483.

 For help in planning your trip, please see our guide on how to tour the Tower of London.

 Looking for tours of more London landmarks?
 Looking for tours of more London landmarks?
 Try our Westminster Abbey Tour or St. Paul's Cathedral Tour.

 What is a small group tour?

-The tour meets near the Tower, in an easy to find location away from the crowds.
-Your confirmation email will have the exact meeting point details along with a map, and 24/7 phone number.
+The tour meets near the Tower, in an easy-to-find location away from the crowds.
+Your confirmation email will have the exact meeting point details along with a map.
 The walking tour ends within the Tower grounds.

 Sarah has lived and worked in London all her life, but pops over to Rome fairly often.
 After completing her MA in History of Art at University College London, specialising in late 19th Century French Painting and mid 20th Century Art, she has worked in different areas of the contemporary art world in both London and Rome, before deciding to focus on gallery education.
 This necessitated a far greater knowledge base, so Sarah trained to be a guide and qualified as a City of London Guide and as a Blue Badge Tourist Guide in 2008.
 She now works as a guide, specialising in Museums and Galleries as well as tours for children and young people, she teaches courses in art history and the history of London at the University of Richmond and works as a gallery educator at the National Portrait Gallery and the Dulwich Picture Gallery, specialising in tours for older people and people with Dementia.